 But the plants were beautiful, grown in Missouri even if sold at Lowe’s.
 And I had a firm talk with myself, wondering why I objected to paying $4 for a plant that would flourish all summer long, gracing one dish after another with the bits of fresh herbs I love so much and saving $4 a week (at least) for about five months, about $80.

-This year, I planted six herbs, basil, dill, rosemary, tarragon, lavender and mint.
-I put in just one parsley plant – frankly, I use so much parsley and cilantro, there’s no planning enough.
+So this year, I planted six herbs, basil, dill, rosemary, tarragon, lavender and mint.
+I put in just one parsley plant – frankly, I use so much parsley and cilantro, there’s no planning enough: the grocery store it is.

 So let’s see.
 Spend $24 and get $80 in return.
 If only ALL our investments were so profitable!

-Every year, I post the same challenge, Never Buy Fresh Herbs Again.
-It’s my tips and tricks for keeping a few herbs throughout the summer.
+RESOURCE Every year, I post the same challenge, Never Buy Fresh Herbs Again.
+It’s my tips and tricks for keeping a few herbs throughout the summer!
+ROI guaranteed!

 Time to table: 20 minutes